-ing constitute the multiplier effect of the increased productivity of the colleges' alumni.
-The final results are \$960.8 million in added labor income and \$496.4 million in added non-labor income, for an overall total of \$1.5 billion in multiplier effects.
-The grand total of the alumni impact is \$3.1 billion in total added income, the sum of all initial and multiplier labor and non-labor income effects.
-This is equivalent to supporting 30,340 jobs.
+Table 2.7 shows the multiplier effects of alumni.
+Multiplier effects occur as alumni generate an increased demand for consumer goods and services through the expenditure of their higher wages.
+Further, as the industries where alumni are employed increase their output, there is a corresponding increase in the demand for input from the industries in the employers' supply chain.
+Together, the incomes generated by the expansions in business input purchases and household spending constitute the multiplier effect of the increased productivity of the college' alumni.
+The final results are \$1.2 billion in added labor income and \$533.5 million in added non-labor income, for an overall total of \$1.8 billion in multiplier effects.
+The grand total of the alumni impact is \$3.6 billion in total added income, the sum of all initial and multiplier labor and non-labor income effects.
+This is equivalent to supporting 36,719 jobs.